Tend perennial crops and food forests as a permaculture apprentice

-Join us for one day each week, throughout the growing season, at the Wild Abundance permaculture-inspired campuses.
-You’ll get the experience of living and working with natural rhythms through in-depth tours, clear and hands-on guidance about what needs doing and the practice (not just theory) of how to do it.
+Join us for one day each week, throughout the growing season, in the Wild Abundance gardens and orchards.
+You’ll get the experience of living and working with natural rhythms through in-depth tours, clear and hands-on guidance about what needs doing and when, and the practice (not just theory) of how to do it.
 The permaculture apprenticeship includes access to our comprehensive Online Gardening School, along with additional online instruction in permaculture.
-This way, you get to learn many concepts and put them into action, in a flexible online/in-person setting.
-You also get a bunch of bonus online material about growing annual veggies.
+This way, you get to learn the concepts and put them into action, in a flexible online/in-person setting.

 What our students say